mahendra’s morocco

 © mahendra myshkin 2025

-The landscape of present-day Morocco is dominated by the Rif Mountains and Mediterranean coast in the north, the High Atlas and the Anti-Atlas mountains stretching from the southwest to the north east, the Sahara in the southeast, the Atlantic coast in the west, and flat or slightly hilly lands in between.
+The landscape of present-day Morocco is dominated by the Rif Mountains and Mediterranean coast in the north, the Middle Atlas, the High Atlas and the Anti-Atlas mountains stretching from the southwest to the north east, the Sahara in the southeast, the Atlantic coast in the west, and flat or slightly hilly lands in between.